 Interns travel for the duration of their internship.
 Travel is primarily done independently, though not always.
 Though Peace Intern summer schedules may include brief stops at home, this is not guaranteed.

 Interns are hosted each week in new locations by faith communities and events, primarily youth camps and conferences in the Christian Church (Disciples of Christ).

 DPF does not guarantee that specific requests for time off can be met during the internship summer.
 If desired, any time off should be requested when offered the intern assignment.
 Should time off be requested and granted, no stipend will be issued for the vacation period.
 Additionally, DPF does not fund transportation home or to other locations unless it is the end of your intern assignment.
 Any arrangements for time off will be made at the intern’s own expense.

 Because DPF is a Christian Church (Disciples of Christ) organization and because DPF’s Peace Interns primarily work with Christian Church (Disciples of Christ) youth and events, it is helpful that intern applicants have some knowledge and experience of the denomination prior to applying.
 This is preferred but not required.

 In order to be considered for a position, your intern application needs to be complete by the due date.
 This includes submittal of the Intern Application Form and Three Online Reference Forms completed by people who know you well (one of which should be a minister and none of whom should be related to you).
 Find the reference form here and distribute it to your references.

-The following form does not allow you to save responses and return to finish the application.
-For the essay portion, we recommend that you write, save and edit in a separate document, then copy and paste your responses into the fields provided so that you do not lose your information.
+The Application Form does not allow you to save responses and return to finish the application.
+For the essay portions, we highly recommend that you write, save and edit in a separate document, then copy and paste your responses into the fields provided so that you do not lose your information.

 If you are interested in learning more about the DPF Peace Intern Program please contact Brian Frederick-Gray, DPF Mission Director, at email@example.com.